Planar Length-Constrained Minimum Spanning Trees: Introduction

-While length-constrained MST and DST are inter-reducible, one place where the two problems meaningfully differ is that length-constrained MST has a second parameter with respect to which one can be approximate: the length constraint.
+However, perhaps surprisingly, poly-time poly-log approximations are known for length-constrained MST \emph{if we allow for a large slack in the length}.
 In particular, we say that an algorithm for length-constrained MST has \textbf{length slack} $s \geq 1$ if the returned solution guarantees that every node is at distance at most $h s$ from $r$ according to $l$.
-Perhaps surprisingly, in fact, poly-log approximations are known for length-constrained MST \emph{if we allow for a logarithmic length slack}.
-Specifically, \cite{ravi1998bicriteria} gave a poly-time $O(\log n)$ approximation with $O(\log n)$ length slack.
-More recently, \cite{hershkowitz2024simplelengthconstrainedminimumspanning} recently showed that a poly-log approximation is possible with length slack $O(\log n / \log \log n)$.
-However, to-date there are no known poly-log approximations with constant length slack for a non-trivial graph class.
-This leads us to our second question.
+Then, \cite{ravi1998bicriteria} gave a poly-time $O(\log n)$ approximation with $O(\log n)$ length slack.
+More recently, \cite{hershkowitz2024simplelengthconstrainedminimumspanning} gave a poly-log approximation with length slack $O(\log n / \log \log n)$.
+Indeed, length slack is often necessary for efficient algorithms in length-constrained graph algorithms: even just poly-time computing exact length-constrained distances is NP-hard, hence requiring $1+\eps$ length slack \cite{ashvinkumar2025faster,garey2002computers}.
+However, to-date every poly-log approximation for length-constrained MST requires super-constant length slack.

-\begin{quote}\textit{ \textbf{Question 2}: Is planar length-constrained MST poly-log approximable with $O(1)$ length slack?} \end{quote} Note that length-constrained MST is still NP-hard even when restricted to planar graphs\footnote{In fact, it remains NP-hard even on planar bipartite graphs where all the terminals lie on one side.}; this follows from a chain of reductions from 3SAT to vertex cover \cite{garey1974simplifiedNPCprobs} to planar vertex cover to planar connected vertex cover \cite{garey1977rectilinear} to planar Steiner tree \cite{friggstad2023planardst}.
+This leads us to the central question of this work. \begin{quote} \textit{ Is there a non-trivial graph class which admits poly-time poly-log approximations for length-constrained MST with constant length slack?} \end{quote} In particular, the focus of this work is planar graphs; note that length-constrained MST is still NP-hard even when restricted to planar graphs \cite{friggstad2023planardst}.